Changes to benefits - Welfare Reform

 What support will be available?

 If you are going to be affected by any of the changes, you will be contacted in advance.
 Support and advice will be available at every stage to help you through these changes and to answer your queries.

 How will the changes affect you?

-Housing Benefit payments may change in spring 2014 under Welfare Reform bill.
+Housing Benefit payments may change under Welfare Reform bill.
 When the Welfare Reform bill is made law, these changes will affect Housing Executive or Housing Association tenants from 16 to 61 years old.

 Pensioners will not be affected.

 Employment Support Allowance

 Welfare Reforms propose to limit the amount of time Employment and Support Allowance (ESA) based on contributions can be paid.
 It's also proposed to remove the special conditions that allow some young people to get contribution-based ESA.
-This is not yet law in Northern Ireland but may come into effect in spring 2014.
+This is not yet law in Northern Ireland.

 Personal Independence Payment

 Personal Independence Payment is a new benefit to help people with disabilities live full, active and independent lives.

-If the new Welfare Reform Bill for Northern Ireland becomes law the current payments from the Social Fund will change from spring 2014.
-Some payments will be part of a new type of support service called Discretionary Support, while some will become part of the new Universal Credit benefit system being introduced from summer 2014.
+If the new Welfare Reform Bill for Northern Ireland becomes law the current payments from the Social Fund will change.
+Some payments will be part of a new type of support service called Discretionary Support, while some will become part of the new Universal Credit benefit system.

-It is proposed that a benefit cap will be introduced from spring 2014.
+It is proposed that a benefit cap will be introduced as part of welfare reform.
 This will limit the amount of benefit people aged 16 to 64 can get.
 This means you should not get more in benefit payments than you would if you were earning an average wage.
 This is law in England, Scotland and Wales but not law in Northern Ireland yet.